 High school was my arena!
 I was consistently at the top of my class; though in my senior year, I ended up as the Class Salutatorian.
 That made me cry because the difference between me and the Valedictorian was very small like .05 or something along those digits.
-Haha!
-Other than that, I was also good on extra-curricular activities!
+Oh well, other than that, I was great in extra-curricular activities!

 - JOURNALISM: I really loved writing that’s why I worked my way up into becoming our school’s editor-in-chief.
 I also joined contests which brought me to regional competitions ♥

 - SINGING: At this point, I started to hone my singing skills without professional help (I didn’t know I had it in me until I joined contests!
 And I trained by… errr… straining my voice in the shower till it became nice?
 Haha, I really don’t know.
 I just sang a lot, which I guess helped a lot!)